Jeffrey Fox

-Jeff Fox is an American businessperson who presently serves as the CEO and founder of Circumference Group, overseeing the firm’s management and business strategy.
+Jeff Fox is an American businessperson who is the CEO and founder of Circumference Group.

 Early life and career

-Jeff Fox most recently served as President and Chief Executive Officer of Endurance International Group Holdings, Inc., a leading provider of cloud-based platform solutions designed to help small and medium-sized businesses successfully execute digital transformation strategies.
-As CEO, Jeff led the focused transformation of the Endurance multi-brand portfolio into a successful organic growth platform serving approximately 5.0 million subscribers, ultimately overseeing the company’s successful sale to Clearlake Capital Group in 2021.
+Fox most recently was president and Chief Executive Officer of Endurance International Group Holdings, Inc., a provider of cloud-based platform solutions.
+As CEO, Jeff led the Endurance portfolio with approximately five million subscribers, ultimately overseeing the company's sale to Clearlake Capital Group in 2021.

-Prior to joining Endurance, Jeff served as President and CEO of Convergys Corporation, a market leading customer management company, where he led the company’s strategic and operational transformation from a multi-line business services supplier into a market leader in the customer management business.
-He also served as the Chairman of Convergys’ Board for more than five years, culminating in the company’s acquisition by SYNNEX Corporation.
+Prior to joining Endurance, Fox was president and CEO of Convergys Corporation, a customer management company.
+He also was chairman of Convergys for more than five years, culminating in the company's acquisition by SYNNEX Corporation.

-Before Convergys, Jeff held multiple positions at Alltel Corporation.
-As Chief Operating Officer, Jeff directed operations of the 5th largest wireless company in the United States with over $10 billion in revenue, $3.5 billion in EBITDA, and 16,000 employees.
-He was responsible for all retail, business, and indirect sales, marketing, customer service, IT, engineering, network planning and operations, supply chain, procurement, and operations support.
-Jeff participated in the management team that led Alltel’s $27 billion acquisition by TPG Capital and Goldman Sachs in 2007.
+Before Convergys, Fox held multiple positions at Alltel Corporation.
+As Chief Operating Officer, Fox directed operations of the 5th largest wireless company in the US, and participated in the management team that led Alltel's $27 billion acquisition by TPG Capital and Goldman Sachs in 2007.

-Jeff began his career in investment banking for Merrill Lynch and Stephens Inc. He holds a B.A. in Economics from Duke University.
+Fox began his career in investment banking for Merrill Lynch and Stephens Inc. He holds a B.A. in economics from Duke University.